apollographql/apollo-server/docs/source/federation/implementing.md

 The server is now ready to be added to a federated data graph!

-Here are the snippets above combined (note that for this sample to be complete, you must define the `fetchUserById` function for your data source):
+Here are the snippets above combined (again, note that for this sample to be complete, you must define the `fetchUserById` function for your data source):

 ```js:title=index.js